 - Customer Objections #1.
-Lack of Time
+Lack of urgency

 - Customer Objections #2.
-Lack of Urgency
+Lack of time

 - Customer Objections #3.
 Lack of Budget